 - Treatises written to Christians to ensure that they properly understood the faith

 In these texts, the pre-Nicene writers cover the whole gamut of Christian faith and practice.
-There are a few issues that they aren’t clear on, but they are quite clear on what the contents of the apostolic deposit was—there’s no question of what they believed was essential to the faith.
+There are a few issues that they aren’t clear on, but they are quite clear on what the contents of the apostolic deposit was—there’s little question of what they believed was essential to the faith.

 Shouldn’t We Go By Scripture Alone?